Fife and Forfar Yeomanry: 1st Fife and Forfar Yeomanry

-The 1st Fife and Forfar Yeomanry landed in France as reconnaissance regiment for the 51st (Highland) Infantry Division in the British Expeditionary Force in September 1939 and then took part in the Dunkirk evacuation in June 1940.
-The battalion later served in the United Kingdom with the 28th Armoured Brigade in the 9th Armoured Division until August 1944 when it moved to North West Europe and saw action at the crossing of the Rhine with the 31st Armoured Brigade in the 79th Armoured Division in March 1945.
+The 1st Fife and Forfar Yeomanry landed in France as the reconnaissance regiment for the 51st (Highland) Infantry Division in the British Expeditionary Force in September 1939 and then took part in the Dunkirk evacuation in June 1940.
+The regiment later served in the United Kingdom with the 28th Armoured Brigade in the 9th Armoured Division until August 1944, when it moved to North West Europe and saw action at the crossing of the Rhine with the 31st Armoured Brigade in the 79th Armoured Division in March 1945.

 2nd Fife and Forfar Yeomanry

 The 2nd Fife and Forfar Yeomanry took part in the Normandy landings with the 29th Armoured Brigade in the 11th Armoured Division in June 1944.
 It subsequently saw action in Operation Epsom in June 1944, Operation Goodwood in July 1944, Operation Bluecoat in August 1944 and the Battle of the Bulge in December 1944.